Weighted integrability of polyharmonic functions in the higher dimensional case: Introduction

 The requirement $p\geq \frac{n-2}{n-1}$ stems from the subharmonicity of the gradient (see \cite{SW60}), which is a non-issue when $n=2$.
 It is natural to expect that the formula \eqref{eqn:crit-type} in Theorem \ref{thm:main2} is true for the full range of $p$: $0<p<\infty$.
 Unfortunately, this is not the case if $n\geq 3$.
 See Section 8 for an explanation of why.

-Borichev and Hedenmalm \cite{BH14} also found a novel structure decomposition theorem of polyharmonic functions on the unit disk, referred as to the cellular decomposition theorem, which decomposes the polyharmonic weighted $L^p$ space in a canonical fashion.
-The cellular decomposition theorem is closely related to the classical Almansi representation.
-However, here the terms are mixed in way that is optimal for the boundary behaviour.
-Our second result is a higher-dimensional generalization of this decomposition.
+A novel decomposition theorem of polyharmonic functions on the unit disk, referred as to the cellular decomposition theorem, played a crucial role in the analysis performed in \cite{BH14}.
+It is closely related to the following